-Community Water Transition Support Package
+Water Smart Package

 The Townsville Water Security Taskforce recommended the implementation of a wise water use program in Townsville, as part of an overall solution to address Townsville's water security issues.
-The Community Water Transition Package (the Package) is supported by a \$9.1 million grant from the Queensland Government.
-The package provides assistance to the community to transition to more efficient outdoor water use practices, applicable for Townsville's dry tropics environment.
+The Water Smart Package (the Package) is supported by a \$9.1 million grant from the Queensland Government.
+The Package will launch on 15 July 2019.
+The Package provides assistance to the community to transition to more efficient outdoor water use practices, applicable for Townsville's dry tropics environment.